gidich/trailhead-leaderboard/README.md

 Grab a copy of the code and run it locally

+Once you're set up and running it locally, push the code to heroku, test it out there.

+You can schedule the list to auto update by adding the following to your scheduled task:

+    node scheduled-refresh.js

+Dyno Size: `FREE`
+Frequency: `Daily`
+Next Due: `00`

 ## Other notes:

 Sometimes the local heroku development enviornment would die in the bakground, [this stackoverflow tip](https://stackoverflow.com/questions/33048784/heroku-open-puma-port-5000-already-in-use-rails) was helpful